fx-giant/giant-documentations/visual/social-media.md

 **Analysis**

-With the inclusion of social widget, the page is just one-click away for users that are interested to learn more about WHO.
+With the inclusion of social media widget, the actual social media page is just one-click away for users that are interested to learn more about WHO.
 This will help WHO to spread more awareness about the COVID-19 pandemic and thus bringing in more people to donate to those who are in need or spread the news via word-of-mouth.